 At their most serious, these messages, particularly the signal transmissions, can be strong enough to cross the space between stars and contain carefully selected content.
 They can include everything from numbers, chemicals, DNA formulas, and a diagram of our solar system, to text messages and images of celebrities.

-One physical category in the catalogue covers time capsules and archives meant to last into the distant future.
+One physical category in the catalog covers time capsules and archives meant to last into the distant future.
 One capsule sent to deep space includes the Universal Declaration of Human Rights in 1,500 languages.
 The Mars Phoenix Lander carried H.G.
 Wells’s War of the Worlds and Ray Bradbury’s The Martian Chronicles on a silica glass DVD.
 The Golden Records are part of that cultural signal as well.
 These all appear to be serious efforts to communicate humankind’s values and beliefs.

-But Quast’s catalogue also documents the messages we’ve sent just for fun.
+But Quast’s catalog also documents the messages we’ve sent just for fun.
 The words MIR, LENIN, and USSR, in Morse code.
 Thousands of Twitter messages.
 Poetry.
 A six-minute excerpt of a speech by Stephen Hawking.
 A slightly different category includes transmissions we send in service of commerce or art.
 One French broadcast, called Cosmic Connexion, included nude animated figures, as well as cartoons of aliens.
 Another transmission was just the logo of Zhitomir, a city of about 270,000 people in Ukraine.
 From the 1970s onward, there have been intermittent invitations to “send your name to space,” which millions of people have participated in.
 Those names now grace silicon chips, more of those glass DVDs, CD-ROM discs, and aluminum sheets, all currently speeding through space.

-There are also short-range commercial transmissions that only go about 1 to 3 light-years from Earth.
+There are also short-range commercial transmissions that only go about one to three light-years from Earth.
 They have little chance of being deciphered, even if they’re intercepted.
 These included a film documenting 35 years in the life of a man named Sam Klemke, tweets, text messages, an internet talk show about space exploration, the 2008 edition of the movie The Day the Earth Stood Still, a photo of an Audi engine, 138,000 message from Craigslist forums, as well as a message from Craig Newmark himself, and encoded whale songs.

 Sending these messages out into the universe does come with risk.
 There’s an active debate over the wisdom of trying to signal our existence to an extraterrestrial society.
 Making contact with an alien civilization could throw our own into chaos, or the aliens could try to kill us.
 But whatever another form of life might think of us after seeing part or the whole of what we’ve thrown into space, this collection also holds up a mirror to our own collective identity and self-image.